-Year(s)/Project Status: Ongoing Lead / Partners: VA-DEQ, VA-DCR, Crater PDC, HRPDC, SWCD, TNC, Cooperative Extension, VADOF, VAWRC, local governments, land trusts Outputs/Deliverables: Reconvene roundtables in the APNEP portion of the VA watershed.
-Outcomes: Protect watersheds that flow into Albemarle Sound Estimated Cost: \$85,000, Staff time: (committee participation, project management, contract oversight, reporting) IIJA Focus Ares: Water Quality, Community Resilience 2025 CCMP Categories: Understand, Protect & Restore, Engage, Monitor
+Year(s)/Project Status: New Lead / Partners: VA-DEQ, VA-DCR, Crater PDC, HRPDC, SWCD, TNC, Cooperative Extension, VADOF, VAWRC, local governments, land trusts Outputs/Deliverables: Reconvene roundtables in the APNEP portion of the VA watershed.
+Outcomes: Protect watersheds that flow into Albemarle Sound Estimated Cost: \$85,000 BIL Focus Ares: Water Quality, Community Resilience 2024 CCMP Categories: Understand, Protect & Restore, Engage, Monitor Equity Strategy: The Crater PDC is located in both the Chesapeake and AP regions.
+The majority of the AP portion is rural and ranks high on ADAPT Virginia's Social Vulnerability Index.
+To complement the Algal Bloom, VA Resilience Planning and RISE projects, this initiative will be one of APNEP's initial uses of the Spatial Equity Database and Mapper to quantify the spatial extent of the most vulnerable, disadvantaged communities in the Virginia portion of the Chowan basin to steer project implementation, engagement strategies and assess the effectiveness of implementing the approach outlined in the BIL Equity Strategy.